hyperium/tonic/CONTRIBUTING.md

 When releasing a new version of a crate, follow these steps:

-1. **Ensure that the release crate has no path dependencies.** When the HEAD version of a Tracing crate requires unreleased changes in another Tracing crate, the crates.io dependency on the second crate will be replaced with a path dependency.
+1. **Ensure that the release crate has no path dependencies.** When the HEAD version of a Tonic crate requires unreleased changes in another Tonic crate, the crates.io dependency on the second crate will be replaced with a path dependency.
 Crates with path dependencies cannot be published, so before publishing the dependent crate, any path dependencies must also be published.